 Backstory and Context

-The cemetery was originally planned as a traditional cemetery with headstones, but in the 1920s, new owners brought a different vision to Ferncliff; the cemetery was re-imagined as a less mournful space with simple brass plaques in the place of elaborate tombstones.
-The first mausoleum was built in 1928.
-Officially known as the Ferncliff Mausoleum, it is often referred to as the Cathedral of Memories.
+Ferncliff Cemetery was established in 1903.
+It consists of 240 acres.
+The cemetery was originally planned as a traditional cemetery, and burials were originally marked with headstones and upright monuments.
+In the 1920s, new owners brought a different vision to Ferncliff.
+The cemetery was re-imagined as a less mournful space, with simple, flat brass plaques in the place of elaborate tombstones.
+The owners also arranged for the construction of a community mausoleum.
+Built in 1928, Ferncliff Mausoleum, is often referred to as the Cathedral of Memories.
 It was designed by James Baird, who was well-known for designing the Lincoln Memorial and the Tomb of the Unknown Soldier.
-Joan Crawford and Ed Sullivan are both interned in the Ferncliff Mausoleum.
+Actress Joan Crawford and television personality Ed Sullivan are both entombed in the Ferncliff Mausoleum.

-One of the cemetery's most famous residents, Judy Garland, is no longer interned there.
-Garland was interned in the Ferncliff Mausoleum from her death in 1969 until 2017, when her remains were moved to the Hollywood Forever Cemetery at the request of her daughter, Liza Minelli.
+One of the most visited frequently resting places at Ferncliff was that of actress Judy Garland, whose remains were entombed in the Ferncliff Mausoleum following her death in 1969.
+In 2017, her remains were moved to the Hollywood Forever Cemetery in California at the request of her daughter, Liza Minelli.

 Ferraro, Susan.
 Resting in Style at Ferncliff.
 New York Times.
 April 10, 1977.
 Accessed December 09, 2017. http://www.nytimes.com/1977/04/10/archives/westchester-weekly-resting-in-style-at-ferncliff.html.